Do you have an unsettled, colicky or crying baby?

-White noise mimics the sounds your baby would have heard in the womb and while whooshing sounds may not sound relaxing to you, they are for your baby.
-Try turning on a machine that has repetitive whooshing sounds, such as a vacuum, washing machine or fan, or simply try shushing your crying baby yourself with repetitive ‘shhh… shhh… shhh’ sounds.
+White noise mimics the sounds your baby would have heard in the womb and also help drown out other outside noises.
+While whooshing sounds may not sound relaxing to you, they are for your baby.
+If you don’t have a white noise machine handy, try turning on a machine that has repetitive whooshing sounds, such as a vacuum, washing machine, fan, or simply try shushing your crying baby yourself with repetitive ‘shhh… shhh… shhh’ sounds.

 6. Sing a song

 Sing a lullaby, your favourite song, or even just make something up – your baby won’t mind and the soothing sound of your voice is something familiar and calming for your baby to hear.
 Singing can also help settle you emotionally and have the effect of synchronicity, where you and your baby end up in the same emotional space.
 What’s even better, studies have also found that singing to your baby can benefit their cognitive development.

 7. Give them a massage

 You don’t have to be a masseuse for this one to work.
 Just a gentle massage on your baby’s back, tummy, arms, legs or feet can be very comforting.
 Be sure to keep it gentle, but firm enough not to tickle.

 8. Wash the tears away

 A nice lukewarm bath can help calm your little one and get them relaxed and ready for sleep.